Painting Safety First: Best Practices for Painters and DIYers

 Gloves: Block solvents and paint—key for handling hazardous substances.

-Masks or respirators: Essential for filtering heavy fumes or sanding dust, ensuring a safe work environment.
+Masks, dust masks, or respirators: Essential for filtering heavy fumes or, when sanding or working with dust, a dust mask is crucial to protect against inhaling harmful particles and debris, ensuring a safe work environment.

 These safety measures are non-negotiable for any job site, big or small.